cyclejs-community/component-combinators/README.md

-While the full syntax and semantics of the component combinators haven't been exposed, hopefully the examples serve to portray the merits of using a component model, under which an application is written as a component tree, where components are glued with convenient component combinators.
+While the full syntax and semantics of the component combinators haven't been exposed, hopefully the examples serve to portray the merits of using a component model, under which an application is written as a component tree, where components are glued with convenient component combinators covering frequently occuring patterns.
 I certainly think it is simpler to write, and more importantly, simpler to read, maintain and debug.

 Let's have a proper look at combinators' syntax and the available combinators extracted from the